Meet Basiliana: Mother, Optimist, Conservationist.

 “I really like that Filimonio has his job and is enjoying himself” she smiled.

 Only afterwards did we learn just how dedicated Basiliana was in helping her son achieve his dreams.

-This incredible sacrifice she made every week enabled her son to stay in school.
+She made this incredible sacrifice every week so her son could stay in school.
 Then go on to further education at an agricultural college.
 Now, Filimonio has a job as a conservationist with Lupa and Legado, Cool Earth’s partner organisations in Mozambique.
 That means savings for his family, and a job that supports the community he grew up in.

-By promoting more sustainable methods like beekeeping, Filimonio and his team are empowering the community with leadership skills and stronger land rights.
+By families promoting more sustainable farming methods like beekeeping, Filimonio and his team are empowering the community.
+With leadership skills, and stronger land rights.

 All thanks to the belief of mothers like Basiliana.